diaolanshan/nodejs-pcf-amqp-solace/README.md

     }
 ```

-How to publish messages, check the code under producer.py
+How to publish message, check the code under QueueProduer.py

-How to subscribe messages, check the consumer.py
+How to subscribe message, check the QueueConsumer.py